openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/frontend-extensions.rst

    :language: cpp
    :fragment: [frontend_extension_read_model]

-Or extensions can be constructed in a separately compiled shared library.
-Such library should be construced in case of loading models with custom operations in a Python application or tools like ``benchmark_app`` For details on how to build and load such library, check the following :ref:`guide <create_a_library_with_extensions>`.
+However, extensions can also be constructed in a separately compiled shared library, that is suitable for loading models with custom operations in a Python application or tools like ``benchmark_app``.
+For details on how to build and load such library, check the following :ref:`guide <create_a_library_with_extensions>`.

 If operation have multiple inputs and/or outputs they will be mapped in order.